[Mollejas de Res (Spanish)]

-These come in two varieties, "throat sweetbreads" (thymus) and "heart sweetbreads" (pancreas), also sometimes called "stomach sweetbreads".
-The heart sweetbreads are preferred, and have a roughly round shape.
-The throat sweetbreads are of a roughly cylindrical shape.
-They are often cooked together.
+These come in two varieties, "throat sweetbreads" (thymus) and "heart sweetbreads" (pancreas), sometimes called "stomach sweetbreads".
+The larger, oval shaped heart sweetbreads are preferred by fancy restaurants, so it is the elongated shaped throat sweetbreads we can buy in markets here in Southern California.
+The two can be cooked together if both are available, and they taste pretty much the same.
 The photo specimen, a thymus, was 8 inches long, 4 inches wide, 1-1/4 inches thick and weighed 0.9 pound.

-Sweetbreads are a highly superior (in my opinion) substitute for beef brains in any recipe calling for those (brains are mostly cholesterol anyway) and you avoid the minute risk of mad cow disease.
+Sweetbreads are a highly superior (not just in my opinion) substitute for beef brains in any recipe calling for those.
+Brains are mostly mushy cholesterol, and carry a minute risk of mad cow disease.

 More on Beef Innards

 Mild, tender sweetbreads in flavorful sauces were once popular all over North America and most of Europe, but today are served mostly to connoisseurs in fancy restaurants.
 They are still popular in Mediterranean and some other ethnic cuisines, and are well worth your attention

 Buying: You won't find these in your average supermarket, but ethnic meat markets, particularly those serving Latin American or Near Eastern communities may have them.
 You will generally find only the thymus as the pancreas fetches a higher price in the fancy restaurant trade.